MBA Essay Writing Tips & Strategies

 world economy, getting into a top-tier MBA program is more competitive

-there are an increasing number of talented students pursuing this path.
+there are an increasing number of talented students who are pursuing this

-Each year, Harvard, Wharton and other Ivy League programs receive thousands
+path.
+Each year, Harvard, Wharton and other Ivy League programs receive

-of applications from candidates who have exceptional grades and GMAT scores.
+thousands of applications from candidates who have exceptional grades

-How can you possibly distinguish yourself in such a formidable applicant
+and GMAT scores.
+How can you possibly distinguish yourself in such a formidable

 Business school applicants are required to submit several essays relating to their background, career objectives and personal goals.
 For Ivy League schools, they constitute the most important aspect of the application.
-While specific questions may vary among universities, the essays will primarily require you to discuss:
+Although the specific questions may vary among different universities, the essays will primarily require you to discuss:

 career goals and potential for managerial success

 Competition for business school admission is fierce, particularly at the prestigious Ivy League programs.
-From our experience, your personal statements carry more weight in the admissions process than you may realize.
+From our experience, your essays carry more weight in the admissions process than you may realize.
 Perfect grade point averages and GMAT scores are expected at this level, as are maturity and excellent communication skills.
 Your best chance to stand out in the crowd is to convey the exceptional personal attributes of an effective, focused leader.
-Ironically, applicants often minimize the importance of the essay, refernece letters and personal interview, yet they are your best opportunities to demonstrate your strengths outside the classroom.
+Ironically, applicants often minimize the importance of their essays, reference letters and personal interview, yet they are your best opportunities to demonstrate your strengths outside the classroom.

 Admissions officers seek the following traits in business school applicants: